-The three prints by Nathan Oliveira, Connor Everts, and Marino Marini discussed in this three-part series of essays were created between the years of 1960 and 1972.
+The three prints discussed in this essay by Nathan Oliveira, Connor Everts, and Marino Marini were created between the years of 1960 and 1972.
 The works show the artists’ shared interest in combining realism and abstraction.
 All use biomorphic forms to convey a sense of angst.
 This recurring motif of bodily distortion is often associated with postwar trauma.

 The artists discussed here are active in multifaceted practices including painting and sculpting, yet printmaking has always been an important medium for all of them.
 On “The Education of the Artist and One Print’s Progress” (1979), Connor Everts said, “One of the marvelous qualities of printmaking is the persistence of memory….
 Like a dream, the print keeps taking us back to the same crossroad for yet another chance….
 Print is the art of opportunity” (qtd. in Ruby 5).

 The following prints act as records of the artists’ thinking processes and offer indications of their stylistic transitions.
 By looking closely into the works, one gains valuable insights on how the artists reconciled their experiences and how, through artistic experiments, they would comment on contemporary events.